funasoul/docker-libsbml-build/README.md

 # Dockerfile for LibSBML-5.13.0 build
-This is the Dockerfile for building [LibBML-5.13.0](http://sbml.org/Software/libSBML) on Docker.
+This is the Dockerfile for building [LibSBML-5.13.0](http://sbml.org/Software/libSBML) on Docker.
+It will build LibSBML-5.13.0-core and all experimantal packages.
+Currently it only builds C/C++ bindings.